 Hi!
 Thanks for stopping by.
-I write stuff for eyes to read or ears to hear, so if you have eyes or ears, you are most welcome.
 My blog is here, my tweets are there, and in the second drawer down you’ll find more about my writing.

 The night before the Golden Wedding party, I am fighting a lump in my throat as I look through the pictures of my mother-in-law as a girl, a bride, a young mother.
 These are pictures of someone with her life ahead of her, someone still innocent of loss and pain.
 This is a girl who […]